xrsrke/xrsrke/README.md

 ### Hi there 👋

+High school dropout.
+Research Engineer @huggingface.
+Working on scaling neural networks to massive.
 I study consistently from 3:30 AM to 3:30 PM.
 And then go to sleep from 5:20 PM to 2:45 AM (schedule optimized for studying, this is 9 hrs of sleep, around 45m to fall asleep). **AND REPEAT.**

 <!-- ![69](./SCR-20230619-nrtd.png) -->